 Britain and the US instead opted to fight in North Africa and Italy while preparing for the inevitable massive invasion of Western Europe.

-While the opening of a Western front was the primary outcome, there were several other key points discussed at the Tehran Conference.
+While the opening of a Western front was the primary outcome, the Allies discussed several other key points at the Tehran Conference.

 The Allies all agreed that they would not end fighting until the unconditional surrender of Germany.
 This agreement prevented one of the powers from signing a separate peace treaty with the Germans, such as what the Russians did during World War I with the Treaty of Brest-Litovsk.

 The Allies also broached the topic of what to do with Germany following the war.
-No decisions here were finalized, though it was clear the Allies intended to divide Germany into pieces to prevent them from starting another war.
+The Big Three did not finalize any decisions, though it became clear the Allies intended to divide Germany into pieces to prevent them from starting another war.

-Two other key points from the Tehran Conference were the Allied agreement to establish an International Organization for peace and the Soviet promise to invade Japan after Germany was defeated.
+Two other key points from the Tehran Conference included the Allied agreement to establish an International Organization for peace and the Soviet promise to invade Japan after the defeat of Germany.

 FDR at the Tehran Conference